Mark Gasnier: Professional playing career

-Gasnier played his junior rugby league in the St George District with the Mortdale based Renown United club.
+Gasnier played his junior rugby league in the St George District with the Mortdale and Penshurst based Renown United club.
 He toured New Zealand with the Australian Schoolboys team in 1998 and played for them again in 1999.

 Gasnier made his first Grade début for the St. George Illawarra Dragons in round 8 of the 2000 season against the Newcastle Knights.
 He made his first grade début having just played for the Dragons in the preceding NSWRL Premier League game.
 He made his international début in a 2001 test against the PNG Kumuls, and scored a try on début.

 In 2004, Gasnier was selected to make his State of Origin debut in Game 1 for New South Wales.
 Whilst in origin camp on a drunken bonding session with teammates, Gasnier left a lewd voice message on a woman’s phone.
 It said “[Woman's name], where the f--k are you?
 There's four toey humans in the cab.
 It's 20 to four, our c--ks are fat and f-----g ready to spurt sauce and you're in bed.
 F--k me, fire up you sad c--t."
 Gasnier was dropped from the NSW squad and subsequently fined and suspended from his NRL club.
 Gasnier was recalled for the deciding game 3 in the State of Origin series, scoring 2 tries on debut and winning the series.

 After winning Dally M Centre of the Year in 2005, he signed a new one-year contract, with further one year options for the next four years with the St George Illawarra Dragons.
 Again Gasnier won the Dally M Centre of the Year.

 In early 2007 it was announced that Mark Gasnier, Ben Hornby and Jason Ryles would captain St George Illawarra.
 Controversially, given his reputation as centre, Gasnier was moved to for the Dragons following Trent Barrett's move to the Wigan Warriors.
 However, Gasnier tore his pectoral muscle tackling Nigel Vagana in the Charity Shield pre-season trial and was unable to play again until July.
 On 21 July, Gasnier made his long-awaited return to the Dragons, in the five-eighth position, with his team winning 38–20 against the Penrith Panthers.
 Despite Gasnier's shortened season, he was selected for the Australian Kangaroos in October to play the New Zealand Kiwis in Wellington.
 Gasnier spent 24 minutes on the field before being knocked out by a Steve Matai high tackle.
 Suffering from concussion, Gasnier was unable to participate further in the game.